 Music Minister & Resistance Choir Director

 Neal Sharpe has been embedded at V&M since July 2016, working with John to lead, help vision, and equip our leaders.
-Neal will be starting a new church in the Cap Hill neighborhood that will be connected to V&M but not overseen by V&M. He is currently in the deep listening stage of this process, simply learning the stories, rhythms, and dreams of the people who reside, work, and find life in Cap Hill.
-With over a decade of experience as a professional musician, Neal also helps lead music at both Celebrations.
+Neal will be starting a new church in another neighborhood in Seattle that will be connected to Valley & Mountain.
+He is currently in the deep listening stage of this process.
+With over a decade of experience as a professional musician, Neal also helps lead music at the morning Celebration.

 Minister of Spiritual Play

 Emily Tanis-Likkel joined Valley and Mountain in October 2014 as Minister of Spiritual Play.
 She is a graduate of Fuller Theological Seminary and was ordained in the United Church of Christ in 2005.
 Emily served as associate pastor at Eagle Harbor Congregational Church, United Church of Christ in Bainbridge Island until 2011.
 She then founded andled Tapestry, offering multi-sensory, intergenerational worship.
 In

 the summer of 2013, Emily, her husband Brett, and their two kids, Eva (14) and Day (9) moved to West Seattle.
 In addition to her primary job as a preschool teacher and her ministry at Valley and Mountain, Emily enjoys writing, providing pulpit supply in area churches, and leading workshops on engaging Scripture through movement.
 She also teaches Nia, a sensory-based movement practice.
 You can learn more about Emily on her website at www.revemily.com